-What Happens to Your Body After a Crash
+What Happens to Your Body After a Car Accident

-The impact of auto collisions can cause people’s bodies to undergo significant changes and suffer serious trauma.
+Due to what happens to your body after a car accident, you may suffer serious or fatal injuries.
+The impact of auto collisions can cause people’s bodies to undergo significant changes and suffer trauma.
 Despite their safety features, modern cars cannot absorb all the force from an impact in most situations.
 Consequently, the impact is transferred to drivers and passengers.

 When car accidents occur, the kinetic energy created by the car’s motion is released in a sudden burst.
 Before a collision, the occupants’ bodies are moving at the same speeds as their automobiles.
 The impact of a crash causes vehicles to stop suddenly, but drivers’ and passengers’ bodies may continue moving at the same speed as before the wreck.
 Due to this momentum, people may suffer a range of serious physical and internal injuries upon impact.